-But having this happen is extremely rare and almost never happens.
+But having this happen is extremely rare.
 Even when the other party wants to settle the matter quickly and fairly, that does not mean their insurance company wants to go along for the ride.
 Remember insurance company lawyers spend their entire careers thinking of ways they can avoid paying fair compensation to people who have been legitimately injured.

 It is possible in many situations to reach an out-of-court settlement.
 The key question for you to decide is if you are getting the right amount of compensation to which you are entitled.
 Insurance companies are often happy to talk with you about out-of-court settlements because most of the time they will use them to try to convince you to accept less.
 Insurance companies can also use out-of-court settlements as ways to eliminate their need to pay any additional compensation that you may be entitled to receive.

-What If I Don’t Want to go to Count?
+What If I Don’t Want to go to Court?